ECLabs/UpBoard/README.md

 * **bioPanels**
 * **weather**
 * **sms**
+* **dropIn**

 Each of these types has a specific set of parameters to be filled out.

 Transition types currently supported are *fade* and *slide*.

+Keyboard hotkeys (enter ? to access the shortcut menu options) and mouse controls (appears on mouse move) are available to control the slideshow.

 #### logo slide data structure: